nceglia/gseapynet/README.md

 ### Tweaks ###

-To change the color map for the networks - edit "cmap = matplotlib.cm.Wistia" to a valid maplotlib color map.
+To change the color map for the networks - edit "cmap = matplotlib.cm.coolwarm" to a valid maplotlib color map.